 Peter has taught law school courses in both civil procedure and alternate dispute resolution at the University of Victoria Faculty of Law, he is a regular guest lecturer on mediation and Chambers applications for the B.C.
 Professional Legal Training Course and he has presented papers on procedure and alternative dispute resolution for the B.C.
 Continuing Legal Education Society and the Trial Lawyers Association.

-Peter is the President of the Mediate BC.
+Peter was the President of Mediate BC from 2005 to 2015.
 The Society runs the Provincial Court mediation programs and trains mediators in Provincial Court, family and child apprehension matters.
 He is also a long-standing member of the Rules Revision Committee which provides advice to B.C.’s Attorney General on changes to the rules that govern the Supreme Court of British Columbia.

 Peter has also been involved extensively with The Nanaimo and District Hospital Foundation, starting with his membership on the Board in 1994, five years as President (2000-2005) and most recently a term as Past President.
 Peter’s significant fundraising efforts on behalf of the Foundation have earned him the CBA’s Community Service Award for 2006.
 He was appointed Queen’s Counsel in 2008.